Bioconductor/bioconductor.org/content/install.md

         File system directory for downloaded packages.
     lib
         R library where packages are installed.

+You can type `?biocLite` for further installation help.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>